-- 8.21: Because this guarantees that the two probabilities will add up to 1. - 8.22: Figure Ans.59 shows how state A feeds into the new state D' which, in turn, feeds into states E and F. Notice how states B and C haven't changed.
+8.6: Figure Ans.42 shows how state A feeds into the new state D' which, in turn, feeds into states E and F. Notice how states B and C haven't changed.
 Since the new state D' is identical to D, it is possible to feed A into either D or D' (cloning can be done in two different but identical ways).
-The original counts of state D should now be divided between D and D' in proportion to the counts of the transitions $A \to D$ and $B, C \to D$.
+The original counts of state D should now be divided between D and D' in proportion to the counts of the transitions $A \to D$ and $B, C \to D$ .

-Figure Ans.59: New State D' Cloned.
+Figure Ans.42: New State D' Cloned.